Sweet Cream Cheese Wontons

 As for dipping sauces, I mean, sky’s the limit.
 I personally enjoyed dipping them in sweet and sour sauce, while my husband wanted them just as they were: plain and delicious.
 He continued to babble about how they’re a perfect party appetizer because they don’t need a dipping sauce, you can just pass them around while people pop ‘em in.
 I have to agree with him on that, and totally plan on making these for the next set of peeps that come over.
 (Lucky ducky’s.)

-I personally enjoyed frying these (in my dutch oven, which worked perfectly)…but you can absolutely bake them.
+I personally enjoyed frying these (my deep fryer or my dutch oven are my tools of choice)…but you can absolutely bake them.
 And as for the folding technique, let’s be serious, I can’t fold a wonton to save my life.
 I tried some fancy-shmancy stuff and then just went with this standby, and just kinda made up shapes as I went along.
 As long as it’s sealed tight and has no air inside, you’re golden.
 Like my diagram? : )

-- 1 (8 oz.) package softened cream cheese
+- 8 oz. softened cream cheese

 - ½ cup powdered sugar

 - 12 oz. wonton wraps (packages usually in refrigerated produce section, near tofu)

 - 1 egg whisked with a splash of water

 - 48 oz. canola oil enough to fill a dutch oven or fryer with about 3 inches of oil.